 Rutgers Restricted Access

-The Making of Modern Law: Treatises is a full-text collection of legal monographs published in Great Britain and the United States from 1800 to 1926.
-It comprises 21,800 titles covering every area of the law, including commerce, labor, slavery, taxation, real property, intellectual property, criminal law and constitutional law.
-The authors include seminal thinkers such as William Blackstone, Oliver Wendall Holmes and Clarence Darrow, who guided the development of legal theory and practice in America and England.
-The database is an important resource not only for the history of the law, but also for a wide variety of other topics, including education, the family, public finance, business and economics, and politics and government.
-It is searchable by keyword in full text as well as by subject and other fields.
+Making of Modern Law: Legal Treatises is a collection of digitized legal treatises originally published in Great Britain and the United States from 1800 to 1926.
+It consists of 22,000 titles covering every area of the law, including commerce, labor, slavery, taxation, real property, intellectual property, criminal law, and constitutional law.
+It includes a wide variety of material types, such as casebooks, local practice manuals, form books, works for lay readers, pamphlets, letters, speeches, and more.
+The authors include seminal thinkers such as William Blackstone, Oliver Wendell Holmes and Clarence Darrow, who guided the development of legal theory and practice in America and England.

 Type of coverage

 Full-text legal treatises.